hsutter/gcpp/README.md

 - `deallocate()` is a no-op, but performs checking in debug builds.
 It does not need to actually deallocate because memory-safe deallocation will happen at the next `.collect()` after the memory becomes unreachable.

-- `destroy()` is a no-op, but perform checking in debug builds.
+- `destroy()` is a no-op, but performs checking in debug builds.
 It does not need to remember the destructor because that was already correctly recorded when `construct()` was called; see next point.
 It does not need to call the destructor because the destructor will be called type-safely when the object is unreachable (or, for `vector` only, when the container in-place constructs a new object in the same location; see next subpoint).

 - The in-place `construct()` function remembers the type-correct destructor -- if needed, which means only if the object has a nontrivial destructor.

    - `construct()` is available via `gc_allocator` only, and adds special sauce for handling `vector::pop_back` followed by `push_back`: A pending destructor is also run before constructing an object in a location for which the destructor is pending.
-This is the only situation where a destructor runs other than at `.collect()` time, and only happens when using `vector<T, gc_allocator<T>>`.
+This is the only situation where a destructor runs sooner than at `.collect()` time, and only happens when using `vector<T, gc_allocator<T>>`.

    - Note: We assume the container implementation is not malicious.
 To my knowledge, `gc_allocator::construct()` is the only operation in gcpp that could be abused in a type-unsafe way, ignoring code that resorts to undefined behavior like `reinterpret_cast`ing `gc_ptr`s.